-New Zealand digs graves as mosque massacre toll rises to 50

-CHRISTCHURCH, New Zealand (AP) — Anguished relatives were anxiously waiting Sunday for authorities to release the remains of those who were killed in massacres at two mosques in the New Zealand city of Christchurch, while police announced the death toll from the racist attacks had risen to 50.
+Mourners pay tribute to New Zealand victims, await burials

+Hundreds of flowers were piled up amid candles, balloons and notes of grief and love outside the Al Noor mosque and the city’s botanic gardens.
+As a light rain fell, people clutched each other and wept quietly.

+“We wish we knew your name to write upon your heart.
+We wish we knew your favorite song, what makes you smile, what makes you cry,” read one of the tributes, which contained cut-out paper hearts under a nearby tree.
+“We made a heart for you.
+50 hearts for 50 lives.”

+Two days after Friday’s attack, New Zealand’s deadliest shooting in modern history, relatives were still waiting for authorities to release the bodies.
 Islamic law calls for bodies to be cleansed and buried as soon as possible after death, usually within 24 hours.
-But two days after the worst terrorist attack in the country’s modern history, relatives remained unsure when they would be able to bury their loved ones.

-Police Commissioner Mike Bush said police were working with pathologists and coroners to release the bodies as soon as they could.

-“We have to be absolutely clear on the cause of death and confirm their identity before that can happen,” he said.
-“But we are so aware of the cultural and religious needs.
-So we are doing that as quickly and as sensitively as possible.”

 Most Read Nation & World Stories